MHS676/product-management-api/README.md

 Overview

-This is a backend API built with Node.js, Express, TypeScript, and MongoDB for managing products and categories.
+This is a backend API built with Node.js, Express, JavaScript, and MongoDB for managing products and categories.
 The system allows users to:

 Create, retrieve, and manage categories.